 What is the difference between sodium and salt?

+Sodium and salt are not the same.
+If your coach prescribes a nutrition plan that includes a certain amount of salt per hour, be sure to clarify exactly what he or she is suggesting.
 “Salt” is usually what people call sodium chloride, which is about 40 percent by weight sodium.
 This means that the 550 mg of sodium chloride in a capsule of SaltStick Caps represents an available 215 mg of elemental sodium (the remaining 335mg is chloride).
 Other sources of sodium have different amounts of sodium by weight.
 For example, the 810 mg of sodium citrate in SaltStick Caps Plus represents 190 mg of elemental sodium.
 Therefore, when you compare labels or intake goals, be sure to compare just the elemental sodium values.